outofcoffee/imposter/docs/configuration.md

     IMPOSTER_CONFIG_SCAN_RECURSIVE="true"

+> **Warning:** when using recursive scan for configuration, directories with many files or subdirectories (such as `node_modules`) can significantly slow down Imposter startup time.
+Typically you would not store your Imposter configuration files within a directory such as `node_modules`, so it is safe to ignore such paths when scanning for configuration files.
+The mechanism for this is a file named `.imposterignore`
+>
+> When this file is placed in the root of a configuration directory, you can customise which files/directories to ignore by exact match.
+For example:
+> ```
+> # By default, ignore the following files and directories
+> # when searching for config files
+>
+> .git
+> .idea
+> .svn
+> node_modules
+> ```
+>
+> If no `.imposterignore` file is present in any configuration directory, a default ignore file is used containing sensible defaults.

 ## Scripted responses (advanced)

 For more advanced scenarios, you can also control Imposter's responses using JavaScript or Groovy scripts.